 In February 2008, the Canadian Accounting Standards Board confirmed that the use of International Financial Reporting Standards ("IFRS") will be required for fiscal years beginning on or after January 1, 2011 for publicly accountable profit-oriented enterprises.
 IFRS will replace Canada's current generally accepted accounting principles.
 Companies will be required to provide comparative IFRS information for the previous fiscal year.
-The Company anticipates implementation of these standards in its first quarter of fiscal year 2012 and is currently evaluating the impact of their adoption on its consolidated financial statements.
+The Company is currently reviewing its' requirements for the implementation of these standards in its first quarter of fiscal year 2012 and is currently evaluating the impact of their adoption on its consolidated financial statements.